huangpen/tibame_python_practice/Branch_Sums.p4/prompt.md

   	     "root": "1"
        }

-The code representation of BST is of class construct, something like this:
+The code representation of Binary Tree is of class construct, something like this:

 	class BST:
     	def __init__(self, value):